 How to Treat a Burnt Pad…

 Remember, prevention is better than cure.
-If the heat of the day is hotter than average or if you’re planning a long walk, then it may be kinder to keep your dog at home unless you can de-route to shaded areas such as woodlands or a walk totally on a grassed area.
+If the heat of the day is hotter than average or you’re planning a long walk, keeping your dog at home may be kinder unless you can de-route to shaded areas such as woodlands or a walk on a grassed area.

-My dog walking services always start and finish at your home, and because we are very lucky here in North London, This means I do not use any cars or vans to transport your dog when going for a walk.
+My dog walking services always start and finish at your home, and because we are fortunate here in North London, I do not use any cars or vans to transport your dog for a walk.

-Our walks generally involve visiting, woodlands such as the Brook, Highgate Woods, Coldfall woods and the more shaded areas… However, if we feel it is too hot as per our extreme weather guide, then as a games-based dog walker and trainer, we will ditch the walk and play games.
+Our walks generally involve visiting woodlands such as the Brook, Highgate Woods, Coldfall woods and the more shaded areas… However, if we feel it is too hot as per our extreme weather guide, then as a games-based dog walker and trainer, we will ditch the walk and play games.